By Sherwani Synon

 Our host for the evening was the friendly, jovial owner and founder of Loon Tao, Janaka Wimalananda.

-Janaka has been associated with restaurants and foreign cuisines for a long time, having started his career in the industry in
+Janaka has been associated with restaurants and foreign cuisines for a long time, having started his career in the industry in Japan and continues to maintain a strong relationship with food.

 As soon as we started talking, Janaka asked whether I was interested in discovering the side of Loon Tao that most people had not seen - or rather had chosen not to see - and I promptly agreed.